nmd2k/Data-Scientist-Udacity/Project-1/blog.md

 Seattle’s Airbnb landscape is vibrant and diverse, offering something for every kind of traveler.
 Whether you’re looking for a budget-friendly apartment or a luxurious waterfront home, there’s no shortage of options.
 Most listings are located in Capitol Hill, and if you’re visiting in the summer, get ready to book early and possibly pay a premium!

 This was a fun deep dive into Seattle’s Airbnb market.
 Hopefully, it helps you make more informed decisions when planning your next trip to the Emerald City. 🏙️

+*Acknowledgments:*
+I’d like to thank the Airbnb team for making their data available for public use.
+This dataset is part of Airbnb Inside, and the original source can be found [here](http://insideairbnb.com/get-the-data.html).